Mertoguzz/LearningPython/Web Scrapping Box Office $$ Numbers/readme.txt

-in this project i used requests and requests-html library
+in this project i used requests and requests-html libraries